Riimu/Kit-BaseConversion/README.md

 The third way to create a number base is to provide the digits as an array.
 In the array, the index indicates the value of the digit and the value is the digit itself.
 The number base is completely agnostic to the value types used in the array.
-However, it is worth noting that number base uses loose comparison to compare digit equality.
+However, it is worth noting that `NumberBase` uses loose comparison to compare digit equality.

 ## Copyright ##